Pourbaix diagram

 In electrochemistry, and more generally in solution chemistry, a Pourbaix diagram, also known as a potential/pH diagram, EH–pH diagram or a pE/pH diagram, is a plot of possible thermodynamically stable phases (i.e., at chemical equilibrium) of an aqueous electrochemical system.
 Boundaries (50 %/50 %) between the predominant chemical species (aqueous ions in solution, or solid phases) are represented by lines.
-As such a Pourbaix diagram can be read much like a standard phase diagram with a different set of axes.
+As such, a Pourbaix diagram can be read much like a standard phase diagram with a different set of axes.
 Similarly to phase diagrams, they do not allow for reaction rate or kinetic effects.
 Beside potential and pH, the equilibrium concentrations are also dependent upon, e.g., temperature, pressure, and concentration.
 Pourbaix diagrams are commonly given at room temperature, atmospheric pressure, and molar concentrations of 10−6 and changing any of these parameters will yield a different diagram.

-The diagrams are named after Marcel Pourbaix (1904–1998), the Russian-born Belgian chemist who invented them.
+The diagrams are named after Marcel Pourbaix (1904–1998), the Belgian engineer who invented them.